bigbigmdm/IMSProg/README.md

 - The menu item `File / Import from Intel HEX` is used to save the Intel HEX file in the computer buffer.

-- The menu item `File / Export to Intel HEX` is used to save the computer buffer to a file in Intex HEX format.
+- The menu item `File / Export to Intel HEX` is used to save the computer buffer to a file in Intel HEX format.

 ### Buffer (Hex editor) operations
 The hexadecimal chip editor (right side of the screen) is used to display and modify buffer data.